 Navratri 2022 Day 4: Deepika Padukone To Alia Bhatt, Yellow Navratri Outfit Inspirations From Bollywood Divas

 Guys, have you decided on the upcoming Navratri outfits yet?
 This year, day 4 of Navratri will have yellow as the auspicious colour.
 The hue signifies joy and optimism.
-Be it yellow lehenga, Punjabi suit, or modern co-ord sets, the Maa Durga festival calls for flaunting both traditional and contemporary outfits!
+Be it yellow lehenga, Punjabi suit, or modern co-ord sets, the Maa Durga festival calls for flaunting both traditional and contemporary outfits.
+Bollywood stars including Deepika Padukone, Alia Bhatt, and other divas were spotted wearing some fantastic traditional and fusion outfits in yellow.
+You can replicate their fashionable outlook at this Navratri festival!

 Image: Instagram